toastyboost/router-guards/README.md

-# 🚥 Guards role based access control for React Router
+# 🚥 Guards RBAC for React Router

 Package provides methods that allowing you to perform complex logic (RBAC) between the call for navigation and the final render of a routes.